Identify QIAseq DNA Somatic and Germline Variants from Tumor Normal Pair (Illumina)

 The workflow can be used with all QIAseq DNA panels and before running the workflow, you must first open the Reference Data Manager, select QIAseq DNA Panels hg19, download the set, if you have not done so already, and close the References management window.
 Please note that two reference data sets are available for this workflow; an ENSEMBL set and a RefSeq set, both matching the hg19 genome assembly.

-The Identify QIAseq DNA Somatic and Germline Variants from Tumor Normal Pair (Illumina) template workflow can be found at:
+The Identify QIAseq DNA Somatic and Germline Variants from Tumor Normal Pair (Illumina) template workflow is available under the Workflows menu at:

 Note: If you have more than one matched tumor-normal pair that you would like to analyze, you can consider analyzing them in one workflow run.
 To be able to do this, the matched samples must be paired correctly.
 This is done using metadata, which, in essence, is a table containing information that can match the samples based on sample IDs and information about whether a sample is of tumor or normal origin.
 A description of how to import a metadata table or create a metadata table in the CLC Workbench can be found by following this link http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=Creating_metadata_tables.html.